kubealex/event-driven-automation/assets/use-cases/alertmanager.md

 There are two scenarios, a simple alert handler that only prints information and another one interacting with Service Now to raise an incident, resolve the issue (simulated) and close the incident.

+## Running Alertmanager container

-This integration uses an Alertmanager instance, present as a container in the [tests folder](../../utils) to handle the alerts, that instantiates a container for AlertManager (and kafka) available on port _9093_ of the host.
+This integration uses an Alertmanager instance, present as a container in the [utils folder](../../utils) to handle the alerts, that instantiates a container for AlertManager (and kafka) available on port _9093_ of the host.

-To properly configure it, replace the **EDA_NODE_HOSTNAME** variable in [alertmanager configuration](../../utils/alertmanager/alertmanager.yml) to properly send the alert on the listener that is created via the rulebooks.
+To properly configure it, replace the **EDA_NODE_HOSTNAME** variable in [alertmanager configuration](../../utils/alertmanager/alertmanager.yml) to properly send the alert on the listener that is created via the rulebooks (port defaults to 5001, you can change it).

+A *podman-compose* file is available [here](../../utils/alertmanager-compose.yml), and automatically exposes port 9093 on all interfaces.

+To run it:

+    cd utils/
+    podman-compose -f alertmanager-compose.yml up

 ## Alertmanager integration